 Frecciarossa (20:30)

-We have passed Firenze about half an hour ago, and in a bit more than an hour, the train I am in will arrive in Roma Termini.
+We have passed Firenze about half an hour ago, and in a bit more than an hour, the train I am on will arrive in Roma Termini.
 It's a fast train, this Frecciarossa, going 250 km/h at the moment, and keeping that pace for much longer distances than I am used to from Deutsche Bahn's ICEs.
 Until Firenze, it has also been quite full, where most passengers appeared to be, how shall I put this, business-like.

 They also wore a lot more ties than I have ever seen in a DB train.
 There were more computers with keyboards, too, if I disregard the times I was travelling in cars full of nerds on their way to a Chaos Communication Congress.
 Fortunately, there is one socket per seat on the Frecciarosso (which is something I think even the most recent ICE has not managed to provide).